 Cruz homer sparks Mariners to 6-1 win over Rangers

-SEATTLE (AP) — Nelson Cruz hit a two-run home run to back another effective start by Wade LeBlanc, and the Seattle Mariners beat the Texas Rangers 6-1 Thursday night.
+Cruz hit a two-run home run, Gordon came back in full force from a stay on the 10-day DL caused by a fractured big toe, and the Mariners got another effective start by Wade LeBlanc to salvage a split in the four-game series and finish off an impressive May in which they went 18-11.

+”There’s no easy wins in this league, but our offense really did a nice job tonight,” Mariners manager Scott Servais said. ”Just consistent pressure.”

-Dee Gordon, back from a stay on the 10-day DL caused by a fractured right big toe, led off the game against Rangers starter Mike Minor (4-4) with a triple and scored on Jean Segura‘s sacrifice fly.
+Gordon led off the game against Rangers starter Mike Minor with a triple and scored in a close play at home on Jean Segura’s shallow sacrifice fly, testing Rangers right fielder Nomar Mazara’s arm and barely arriving safely with a head-first slide in which his hand beat Texas catcher Robinson Chirino’s glove.

+”It was very shallow,” Servais said. ”But nothing surprises me with Dee Gordon when it comes to speed.
+He wants to challenge it and show everybody he’s the fastest man in the world, I think. .
+It was a really close play, but he was safe.”

+”Obviously not the pitch Mike wanted to make,” Rangers manager Jeff Banister said. ”Looking to get Cruz to chase there.
+You know he’s in swing mode. .
+A guy like Cruz, you make a pitch and he can make you pay.”

+It was Cruz’s third homer in six games after a 16-game drought.
+He also had a sacrifice fly, giving him three RBIs on the night and nine over his last seven games.

-LeBlanc (1-0), the journeyman left-hander filling in for injured Erasmo Ramirez, continued his brilliant early season work, giving up one run and four hits in five innings.
-He struck out four and walked two.
+LeBlanc, the journeyman left-hander filling in for injured Erasmo Ramirez, continued his brilliant early season work, giving up one run and four hits in five innings despite feeling a bit under the weather.
+LeBlanc struck out four and walked two.

 Ryon Healy added an RBI single in the seventh to cap the scoring.